trust-mfn-berlin/animals-as-objects/vault/material.the-gorilla-beast.md

 <figcaption>

-_A poster printed by Friedländer in Hamburg for the 1903 German Colonial Hunting Exhibition in Karlsruhe – to advertise Umlauff's primate taxidermies.
+_A poster printed by Friedländer in Hamburg for the 1903 German Colonial Hunting Exhibition in Karlsruhe – to advertise Umlauff’s primate taxidermies.
 (Deutsches Plakatmuseum Essen, DPM 4393.
 All rights reserved.)_

 </figcaption>

 </figure>

 This was a continuation of the trophy iconography depicting the gorilla as a beast, which also legitimized the killing of the animals and, in a figurative sense, the subjugation of humans in the colonies who had also been declared “savage”.
 It was translated into various media – paintings, posters, taxidermies, and later films like “King Kong” (1933) – with slight variations.
-While the stereotypical image of Earth's largest primate as a beast has survived into the present, its historical entanglement with colonial power fantasies and exhibition contexts has now largely been forgotten.
+While the stereotypical image of Earth’s largest primate as a beast has survived into the present, its historical entanglement with colonial power fantasies and exhibition contexts has now largely been forgotten.

 [^1]: “Deutsch-Koloniale Jagdausstellung in Karlsruhe.” _Deutsche Kolonial-Zeitung_ 20, no. 29 (1903): 291.